cartaorobbin/mkdocs-notion-plugin/README.md

 plugins:
   - notion:
       notion_token: your-notion-integration-token
-      database_id: your-notion-database-id

       cache_dir: .notion_cache  # optional
 ```

 ### Required Configuration

 - `notion_token`: Your Notion integration token.
 Create one at https://www.notion.so/my-integrations
-- `database_id`: The ID of the Notion database you want to sync

 ### Optional Configuration